Aarhus University By-laws

 PhD committees

-Section 42.-(1) In order to ensure that PhD students and academic staff can influence the PhD degree programme, the dean will appoint PhD committees with representatives elected by and from among the academic staff and the PhD students, respectively.
+Section 43.-(1) To enable PhD students and academic staff to influence PhD degree programmes, the dean appoints PhD committees with representatives elected by and from among the academic staff and the PhD students, respectively.

-Subsection (2) The representatives of the academic staff will be elected for a term of three years at a time.
-The representatives of the PhD students will be elected for a term of one year at a time.
+Subsection (2) The representatives of the academic staff are elected for a term of three years at a time.
+The representatives of the PhD students are elected for a term of one year at a time.

-Subsection (3) The dean appoints chairs and vice-chairs, if applicable, of the PhD committees following the recommendation of the committee in question.
+Subsection (3) The dean appoints the chairs and any vice-chairs of PhD committees on the recommendation of the committee in question.

 Subsection (4) The number of members is determined by the dean.
 A PhD committee must have a minimum of four and a maximum of 20 members.
 The academic scope of the graduate school is taken into consideration when determining the number of members and on any division of the committee into different areas, if applicable.